-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Groves Dental Centre was the senior partner.
+The practice is owned by an individual who is one of the principal dentists there.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection, we collected 11 CQC comment cards filled in by patients.
+On the day of inspection we collected 23 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.

-During the inspection, we spoke with three dentists, two dental nurses, one dental hygienist and the practice manager.
-We looked at practice policies, procedures, and other records about how the service is managed.
+During the inspection we spoke with both principal dentists, two dental nurses, the dental hygiene therapist, two receptionists and the practice manager.
+We looked at practice policies and procedures and other records about how the service is managed.